henke443/reno/README.md

   -m, --max-depth <MAX_DEPTH>
           Max depth of directory traversal, unlimited by default.
 0 means only the current directory -p, --prefix
-          (NOT IMPLEMENTED) Prepends the replacement to the start of all matched strings -s, --suffix
+          (NOT IMPLEMENTED) Prepends the replacement to the start of all matched strings, <REPLACE_REGEX> will be treated like a normal string.
+  -s, --suffix
-          (NOT IMPLEMENTED) Appends the replacement to the end of all matched strings -h, --help
+          (NOT IMPLEMENTED) Appends the replacement to the end of all matched strings, <REPLACE_REGEX> will be treated like a normal string.
+  -h, --help
           Print help
   -V, --version